antoniocye/cs356/README.md

 # Large Scale Study of Phantom Dependencies in npm and PyPi

-## TODOS:
-- ~~find families in dependency graphs~~
-- configure docker properly to avoid nuking your laptop
-- update this README and write cli
-- run depcheck (delete files when we're done with them) and add them to the database
-- find a way to detect CVEs

 To run the code, first run `npm install` then `node cli.js`.
 To change set values, go to `config.js`.

 ## Docker